 As someone who has been accused of a DWI, you need to beware of how the sentencing requirements can impact your livelihood, especially if you own an electric or hybrid vehicle.
 If you are required to use an ignition interlock device, then it could effectively strip your driving privileges until the revocation periods ends or you get a non-electric vehicle.
 You should work with an experienced DWI defense lawyer in your area to help avoid this unfair outcome.

-For DWI defense done right in Minneapolis, dial (612) 444-5020 and get a FREE initial consultation with Caplan & Tamburino Law Firm, P.A., Minnesota’s premier law firm for difficult defense cases.
+For DWI defense done right in Minneapolis, dial (612) 444-5020 and get a FREE initial consultation with Tamburino Law Group, Minnesota’s premier law firm for difficult defense cases.